 With innovating teaching methods, BRAC provides children of poverty – who have been left out of the traditional education system – an education comparable with that of the mainstream school system.
 Education is one of the keys to fighting poverty, as upcoming generations will have more opportunities can change the course of their lives.

-The non-formal primary education initiative is a three year program which aims to help kids aged eight to ten who have dropped out or never been enrolled in school.
+The non-formal primary education initiative is a three-year program that aims to help kids aged eight to ten who have dropped out or never been enrolled in school.
 This program now has over 22,000 schools and over 681,000 students.
 The recent pass rate of BRAC’s pre-school graduates on the Primary School Certificate is 99.99 percent, and its students perform outstandingly on the exam, compared to national numbers.

 The education program “has evolved organically, following a ‘life cycle’ approach with capacity and potentials to empower communities through livelihood improvement, citizenship development and poverty alleviation” according to BRAC.

-As members of developing communties have better access to the tools they need to survive, like an education, they have a better chance at thriving and building a successful life.
+As members of developing communities have better access to the tools they need to survive, like education, they have a better chance of thriving and building a successful life.
 By bringing education to poor communities in Bangladesh, BRAC is taking significant steps in order to fight global poverty.
 Its extensive education program will soon help children in many more poor countries, as the organization brings its schools around the globe.
-Improving education in Bangladesh will ultimately set an example for what needs to be done in other poor countries and communities.
+Improving education in Bangladesh will ultimately set an example of what needs to be done in other poor countries and communities.

 – Julia Arredondo